Last updated on November 20th, 2022

 Chandeliers can make an amazing statement piece in a room and always have historically.
 But if you don’t maintain and keep a chandelier fixture clean, it likely won’t dazzle with the sparkle and brilliance that it’s intended to have.

 Sure, cleaning a chandelier can seem like a big chore.
 Cleaning something so delicate, if decorated with many crystals for example, as well as so high off the ground can present its own challenges.
-But having a beautiful looking centerpiece to a room in your home can be worth the hassle of keeping a chandelier clean.
+But having a beautiful-looking centerpiece in a room in your home can be worth the hassle of keeping a chandelier clean.

 If you’re unsure of how to clean a chandelier, we’ll share some easy steps so that you can keep it looking just like new.
 Likewise, check out our chandelier installation tips if you need some guidance on setting up a chandelier.

 Things To Do Before You Clean

 Chandelier cleaning can be an easy task as long as you remember to plan ahead.

 Many chandelier lighting fixtures consist of complex hanging patterns of decorative elements such as crystal raindrops or beads.
 If you have a highly elaborate chandelier, make sure to take note of this and how these elements can be removed or moved around before beginning to clean.
-This will save you a load of work and headache later on.
+This will save you a load of work and headaches later on.

 The supplies you likely need to gather for chandelier cleaning are pretty simple: a step ladder, some pads or a drop cloth underneath to catch any glass that might accidentally fall, and some protective gloves when cleaning to avoid leaving evidence of fingerprints.

 Last but not least, be sure to be safe!
 If your chandelier is connected to electrical outputs, its imperative that you disable power to the light before cleaning.
 Remember to have another light source nearby so that you can see what you’re doing!

 How To Clean A Chandelier